What Does it Take to Be a Cartographer or Photogrammetrist?

-Job Description: Collect, analyze, and interpret geographic information provided by geodetic surveys, aerial photographs, and satellite data.
+Position Description Collect, analyze, and interpret geographic information provided by geodetic surveys, aerial photographs, and satellite data.
 Research, study, and prepare maps and other spatial data in digital or graphic form for legal, social, political, educational, and design purposes.
 May work with Geographic Information Systems (GIS).
 May design and evaluate algorithms, data structures, and user interfaces for GIS and mapping systems.

 - Identify, scale, and orient geodetic points, elevations, and other planimetric or topographic features, applying standard mathematical formulas.

-Qualities of a Cartographer or Photogrammetrist
+Skills Needed to be a Cartographer or Photogrammetrist

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.